 RN Classes and Courses Overview

-Registered nurse (RN) classes are typically offered through degree programs in nursing, which are offered at the associate's, bachelor's and master's degree levels.
+Registered nurse (RN) classes are typically offered through degree programs in nursing, which are available at the associate's, bachelor's and master's degree levels.
 RN classes prepare students to meet the needs of patients in doctor's offices, hospitals, hospices and nursing homes.
+Programs combine classroom study with practical training in simulated and real-world health care settings to prepare students to pass the certification exam required for registered nurses in all states.

 Nursing Basics and Skills Course